paralect/dotnet-api-starter/README.md

-# This repository is no longer maintained and is moved to [Ship](https://github.com/paralect/ship).
+# This repository is no longer maintained

 # .NET Product Development Roadmap